Browse by Medical Category

 Salary and benefits are determined by PGY level, and for the year 2016-2017 are as follows:

 Surgical PGY-1 trainees have two weeks of vacation.
 Urology residents have four weeks per year.No vacation may be taken in the last six months of the urology residency.
 As a result, residents have 16 weeks’ vacation between the PGY-2 and PGY-5.5 timeframe.

 Workforce diversity is crucial to advancing the mission of Mass General to deliver the very best health care in a safe, compassionate environment.
 Our goal is to advance exceptional care through innovative research and education and to improve the health and well-being of the diverse communities we serve.
 Mass General leadership believes that we must value differences as well as similarities and be sensitive to staff as they strive to balance work, family and personal lives.

 The following committees and organizations are active at the Mass General:

-In addition, the MGH offers several support systems to help staff balance the many demands on their lives:
+Mass General offers several support systems to help its employees balance the many demands on their lives:

 Application for Residency Training

-Applicants must also register with the AUA to receive a personal match number, which must be given to each program where the applicant applies.
-There is a $75 non-refundable fee.
-Register with the AUA at the American Urological Association's web site (select "Students & Residents").
+IMPORTANT: Applicants must also register with the AUA to receive a personal match number, which must be given to each program where the applicant applies.
+There is a $75 non-refundable fee for each application.
+Register with the AUA at the American Urological Association's website (select "Students & Residents").

 Back to Top